john-friedman/datamule-python/readme.md

 ## TODO
+* weird issue with human readable = True, suspect issue on SEC end
+* add all companies not just public + update
 * standardize accession number to not include '-'.
 Currently db does not have '-' but submissions_index.csv does.
 * add code to convert parsed json to interactive html
 * add mulebot

 ## Update Log
 9/16/24